gatttaca01/azure-openai-workshop/README.md

 ## Step 1: Basic Chat

 Go to [oai.azure.com](https://oai.azure.com) and  navigate to chat under playground.
 Test basic chat with gpt-4o and play with prompt and parameters to customize responses.
-Also try to upload an image and asking question to image using attachment icon.
+A

 ![Azure Open AI Studio](/images/image.png)

+After testing chatbot with text inputs, try to upload an image and asking question to image.
+You may test this with sample-image.jpeg in this sample.

 **Optional steps if you don't have existing deployment:**